Fusion research fellowships

 Research fellowships currently available at CCFE and partner organisations:

-We intend to appoint an outstanding physicist or engineer who has recently completed a doctorate, to a two-year research fellowship in any field of fusion research conducted at Culham Centre for Fusion Energy.
+Each year we aim to appoint one or two outstanding physicists or engineers who have recently completed a doctorate to a two-year research fellowship in any field of fusion research conducted at Culham Centre for Fusion Energy.

 In general, successful candidates will have completed their doctorates in the previous five years.
 Candidates need a good degree in physics, mathematics, materials or engineering science and a relevant PhD, preferably in fusion research.
 Since academic excellence is one of the selection criteria, it is recommended candidates mention significant prizes or other recognition.